berepaulius-lab/matlab-installation-requirement-checker/README.md

   folder.
 Run from PowerShell on Windows: `powershell -ExecutionPolicy Bypass -File package_windows_checker.ps1`.

 ## Files
-- `run_checker.cmd` – one-click launcher that logs first, prefers checker.exe, auto-downloads portable Node, and falls back to batch checks if all else fails.
+- `run_checker.cmd` – one-click launcher that logs first, auto-builds **checker.exe** when it can, prefers the exe, auto-downloads portable Node, and falls back to batch checks if all else fails.
-- `checker.js` – Node-based checker used by the EXE/portable runtime.
+- `checker.js` – Node-based checker with one-key auto-fix prompts and a stay-open exit prompt.
-- `checker.exe` – optional packaged binary produced by `build_exe.cmd`.
+- `checker.exe` – optional packaged binary produced by `build_exe.cmd` (or automatically by the launcher).
 - `runtime/` – created automatically when the launcher downloads a portable Node runtime.
 - `logs/` – ready-made folder where log files are created (window stays open so you can note the path).
 - `build_exe.cmd` – helper to build `checker.exe` with `pkg`.